Elicue/Elicue/README.md

 <h1 >Hi There <img src="hi.gif" width="30px"></h1>

-I'm a 19-year-old Web Development student, & have knowledge in some programming languages & tools like HTML, SASS, TAILWIND, PHP, JS , Python...
+I'm a 19-year-old Web Development student, & have knowledge in some programming languages & tools like HTML, SASS, Tailwind, PHP, JS , Python...
 <br>
         Actually in my second year of college at the IIM Digital School.
 <br>